brianweidl/My-Recipes-React-App/README.md

     DB_HOST=
     YOUR_API_KEY=

-Create an .env file in the api folder with your postgreSQL credentials and your API key ([Create one here!](https://spoonacular.com/food-api)).
+Create a .env file in the api folder with your postgreSQL credentials and your API key ([Create one here!](https://spoonacular.com/food-api)).
 Also, you will need to create a database called "food".

 To clone and run this application, you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com/)) installed on your computer.
 From your command line: